-In the New Mexico portion of the Delaware Basin outside of the nine-township area, there were 64 new wells spudded during the reporting period of September 1, 2008 through August 31, 2009.
-Of the 64 wells, 61 were located in Eddy County and three were in Lea County.
-Most of the wells drilled in the vicinity of Carlsbad tend to be gas wells and the ones drilled closer to the nine-township area are mostly oil wells.
+In the New Mexico portion of the Delaware Basin outside of the nine-township area, there were 113 new wells spudded during the reporting period of September 1, 2009 through August 31, 2010.
+Of the 113 wells, 91 are located in Eddy County and 22 are in Lea County.

-In the Texas portion of the Delaware Basin, 98 new wells were spudded during the reporting period.
+In the Texas portion of the Delaware Basin, 180 new wells were spudded during the reporting period.
 The DBDSP monitors drilling activities in portions of seven counties and all of one county (Loving).
-Most of the wells were drilled in Loving, Reeves, and Ward counties.
+Most of the wells were drilled in Loving, Reeves, Ward, and Culberson counties.